JobPath

 We're not pretending we lead on everything.
 Here are the specific fact-based scenarios where JobPath beats each competitor.

 Native Windows + macOS + Linux simultaneously.
 Only InterviewHunter comes close (Linux in beta).
-ShadowHint — Windows only.
-Hintsage — Windows only.
+ShadowHint — no Linux.
+Hintsage — no Linux.
 ChadView — browser-only.
 Sobes.tech and Enigma — no Linux.

 RU + EN runtime switching.
 Switch the interface language before the call, everything works.
 ShadowHint, Enigma, Sobes.tech — RU only.
-Hintsage — EN-first.
 JobPath — both natively.

 Transparent pricing with a real free plan.
 15 minutes/month free, then $9 Basic, $19 Premium.
 Sobes.tech — no free plan.
 Enigma — opaque credit math.
-Hintsage — no public pricing.
+Hintsage — pricing lives on a separate page.

 13,000+ question bank for prep before the interview — only JobPath and ShadowHint have this.
 The rest don't, or have small subsets.